Tracking pixel

 • Keep exits and communal areas free from clutter

-• Report any obvious signs of damage / wear and tear to the front door of your flat
+• Report any obvious signs of damage or wear and tear to the front door of your flat

 • Don’t wedge open fire doors